-Catalogue Course Description: BA 423 Organizational Development: The course includes theoretical and experiential coverage of this management discipline.
+Catalogue Course Description: BA 223 Organizational Development: The course includes theoretical and experiential coverage of this management discipline.
 It aims to improve the organization's culture and its human and social processes through a systematic change program.
 Both behavioral science and intuitive based assessment techniques are examined to give an integrated approach to organizational development; use of case studies and role-play exercises.
-A one-unit written research project and its oral presentation is a required part of the course.
-(4 units)
+(3 units) No prerequisites/co-requisites.